Picture credit from Freepik.com

 Choose the time is right to file for IPO again, the market will value the company higher, which leads to higher IPO price, which then decreases the total cost of the financing.

-Company A applies for BOT financing for a highway infrastructure project to the government.
+Company A applies for BOT financing from banks for a highway infrastructure project to the government.

 The government approves the project.